assignUser/stash/README.md

 > [!IMPORTANT]
 > You have to explicitly save your stash by using `assignUser/stash/save` action, it will not be saved automatically by using `assignUser/stash/restore`.

-To restore a cache before your build process, use the `assignUser/stash/restore` action in your workflow:
+To restore a stash before your build process, use the `assignUser/stash/restore` action in your workflow:

 ```yaml